 On December 1, 2006, Landec entered into a five-year co-exclusive technology license and polymer supply agreement ("the Monsanto Agreement") with Monsanto Company ("Monsanto") for the use of Landec's Intellicoat polymer seed coating technology.
 Under the terms of the Monsanto Agreement, Monsanto agreed to pay Landec Ag \$2.6 million per year.
 The Monsanto Agreement was amended in November 2009.
-Under the terms of the amended Monsanto Agreement, Monsanto continues to have an exclusive license to use Landec's Intellicoat polymer technology for specific seed treatment applications.
+Under the terms of the amended Monsanto Agreement, Monsanto continued to have an exclusive license to use Landec's Intellicoat polymer technology for specific seed treatment applications.
 Along with regaining the use of the Intellicoat technology outside of the specific applications licensed to Monsanto under the amended Monsanto Agreement, Landec also assumed responsibility for Landec Ag's operating expenses and realizes all the revenues and profits from the sales of existing and new Intellicoat seed coating products.

-On September 9, 2011, Monsanto informed the Company that it intends to allow the Monsanto Agreement to expire in accordance with its terms on December 1, 2011 and therefore, Monsanto is not going to exercise its purchase option.
-Upon termination, Monsanto will be obligated to pay Landec Ag a \$4 million termination fee and all rights to the Intellicoat seed coating technology will revert to Landec.
+On September 9, 2011, Monsanto informed the Company that it intended to allow the Monsanto Agreement to expire in accordance with its terms on December 1, 2011 and therefore, Monsanto did not exercise its purchase option.
+Upon termination, Monsanto was obligated to pay Landec Ag a \$4.0 million termination fee and all rights to the Intellicoat seed coating technology reverted to Landec.
+Landec received the termination payment of \$4.0 million on November 30, 2011.

-For each of the three months ended August 28, 2011 and August 29, 2010, Landec recognized \$1.35 million in License revenues from the Monsanto Agreement.
+For each of the three and six months ended November 27, 2011 and November 28, 2010, Landec recognized \$1.35 million and \$2.7 million, respectively, in license revenues from the Monsanto Agreement.